 “Whilst helping to transform their lives, we want to continue this process, I say to anyone who has been affected – we’re here to help, you’re not alone – find out more.”

-You can visit the Ealing Work West website for details of local vacancies, training opportunities and apprenticeships.
+You can visit the Work Ealing website for details of local vacancies, training opportunities and apprenticeships.

 Taking the right course